 Article Written By: Clayton Arnold

 Online auctions are a popular way to recover capital from used industrial equipment.
-However, selling used machinery in online auctions is not always a sure thing.
+However, selling in a machinery auction is not always a sure thing.

 When you’re looking to dispose of surplus industrial equipment, you want to sell it quickly and easily in order to reduce your costs of storing and maintenance.
-If you want to sell your used parts and machinery, follow these top tips to make used equipment sell online:
+If you want to sell your used parts and machinery, follow these top tips to sell equipment online:

 Be Careful With Reserves